Mobilité Francophone - for French speakers outside Quebec

 Very important!

 While in maintained status you must remain in Canada.
-If you leave Canada you will lose this status and cannot work anymore after you return.
+If you leave Canada you will lose this status and cannot continue to work anymore after you return.
 You then must wait for the new work permit to be approved.

 How long is the processing time of the online application?